 - What Happened to the Mouse?: Station and the Good Robot Bill and Teds are never seen or mentioned in the film, apart from "Station!" being exchanged as a farewell at one point.
 The prequel comic, Bill and Ted Are Doomed, fills in the gaps of what became of them.

 - Bill's father (Ian Preston) is also absent from the film and only briefly mentioned in passing, with no indication about his present whereabouts or whether the character is even still living.

 - White-Dwarf Starlet: The premise of the movie is that Bill and Ted were once epic rockers playing to huge crowds, but now they're middle-aged losers nowhere near that popular or famous.The Great Leader: 25 years ago, you played a concert in front of the entire world.
 One month ago, you played in Barstow, California, for 40 people, most of whom were there for "Two-Dollar Taco Night!"

 - Writers Cannot Do Math: The writers seem to have forgotten what years the first two movies were set in;:

 - The Rufus hologram mentions first meeting Bill and Ted in 1989.
 Though Bill & Ted's Excellent Adventure was released in '89, it was explicitly set in 1988.

-- This movie's set in 2020 but the Great Leader mentions Bill and Ted did their concert 25 years ago meaning that Bogus Journey would have to be set in 1995.
+- This movie's set in 2020, but the Great Leader mentions that Bill and Ted did their concert 25 years ago, meaning that Bogus Journey would have to be set in 1995.
 Bogus Journey inconsistently set itself in 1991note and 1993note .